oemof/heat-pump-tutorial/_sources/index.md

 ## Structure of the Tutorial and Teaching Method

-In this tutorial researchers and modellers will therefore learn to
+In this tutorial researchers and modelers will therefore learn to

 - model heat pumps in linear and mixed integer linear programs,
 - calculate the heat pump’s performance in a dedicated thermodynamic model, and